 To join enum values, you use a bitwise OR operator.
-To test for the existence of a particular flag, use the HasFlags() method (which was added with Microsoft .NET Framework 4.0) or use the bitwise AND operator.
+To test for the existence of a particular flag, use the Enum.HasFlags() method (which was added with Microsoft .NET Framework 4.0) or use the bitwise AND operator.
 Both cases are illustrated in Listing 9.15.

 Listing 9.15: Using Bitwise OR and AND with Flag Enums